Estelle-kmln/ASE/documentation/QUICK_START.md

 1. Choose **Manual Selection** or **Random Deck**
 2. For manual:
    - Click +/- to add/remove Rock 🪨, Paper 📄, or Scissors ✂️
-   - Total must equal 10 cards
+   - Total must equal 22 cards
+   - Powers (1-10) are randomly assigned
 3. Click "Confirm Deck & Start Game"
 4. Wait for your opponent to also select their deck